mynamedaike/Data-Analysis-Using-R/hw07_automating-data-analysis-pipelines/README.md

 make
 ```

+## The graphical view of my pipeline

-Step 3: generate the graphical view of the pipeline using the following command:
+Generate the graphical view of the pipeline using the following command:

 ```
 make -Bnd | make2graph | dot -Tpng -o graphical-view-of-my-pipeline.png
 ```

-## The graphical view of my pipeline

 ![](graphical-view-of-my-pipeline.png)